we are grön.

 AN OREGON LEADER EMERGES

-Encouraged by the company’s success and with a continued commitment to spreading the wonders of cannabis and hemp, Christine focused on finding an opportunity to make CBD and its qualities available to a wider audience by leveraging technology that completely removes THC from USDA certified organic hemp oil.
-What’s left is 100% THC free and can be enjoyed by anyone.
+Encouraged by the company’s success and with a continued commitment to spreading the wonders of cannabis and hemp, Christine focused on finding an opportunity to make CBD and its beneficial qualities available to a wider audience by creating beautifully delicious products infused with broad spectrum hemp extract containing no traceable THC.

 is grön a bean-to-bar chocolate maker?

 We’re not.
 We leave the cultivation and harvest of farm-fermented cacao beans to the people who’ve been doing so for generations.
 We are, however, fully committed to sustainably sourced cacao and to always sourcing our cacao from farms that share our values.
 Our chocolate is always Fair Trade Sourced and often single origin sourced!
 Cacao’s sustainability depends on an ecologically complex and fragile canopy—as well as the communities who do the sorting, cracking, winnowing, conching, and aging.
 We’re proud to be part of the community that gets to bring this magical product to you.